MCCTeam/Minecraft-Console-Client/README.md

 ## How to contribute 📝

 If you'd like to contribute to Minecraft Console Client, great, just fork the repository and submit a pull request on the *Master* branch.
-MCC is currently distributed as development builds only (which are usually stable) so we no longer use the *Indev* branch.
+To contribute to the website / online documentation see also the [Website repository](https://github.com/MCCTeam/MCCTeam.github.io).

 ## Translating Minecraft Console Client 🌍

 If you would like to translate Minecraft Console Client to a different language, please download the translation file from [the lang folder](https://github.com/MCCTeam/Minecraft-Console-Client/tree/master/MinecraftClient/Resources/lang) or just fork the repository.
 Once you finished the translation work, submit a pull request or send us the file through an [Issue](https://github.com/MCCTeam/Minecraft-Console-Client/issues) in case you are not familiar with Git.

 To use the translated language file, place it under `lang/mcc/` folder and set your language in `.ini` config.
-You may create the directory if does not exist.
+You may create the directory if it does not exist.

 For the names of the translation file, please see [this comment](https://github.com/MCCTeam/Minecraft-Console-Client/pull/1282#issuecomment-711150715).